petersbingham/twochanradialwell/README.md

 ## Usage

 The getSmatFun function returns a function reference to the S-matrix as a function of energy.
-It's signiture looks like:
+It's signature looks like:
 ```python
 getSmatFun(r0, v1, v2, chanCalc, lam)
 ```